Security¶

 30 req | 1 minute |

-Localhost (127.0.0.1, ::1) is excluded from rate limits during development.
+Localhost (127.0.0.1, ::1) can be excluded from global rate limits in local

 Session Security¶